C-Shart/Beetlebergs/Notes/BeetlebergsDesign.md

 Each beetle has a collection of stats that will be represented as attributes on the base `Beetle` class:

+* `max_hit_points`: The maximum damage the beetle can take before being eliminated.
-* `hit_points`: How much damage the beetle can take before being eliminated.
+* `hit_points`: The current amount of damage the beetle can take before eliminated.
 * `toughness`: How much, if any, damage is negated before it is applied to `hit_points`.
 In theory, this could also be a malus where a beetle takes _extra_ damage!
 A beetle will only have this by gaining it through a trait.
 * `max_forward_speed`: How fast the beetle can move along the facing axis (possibly separate `max_backward_speed`?)